A lender's credit score is the first thing to decide whether to lend money. This score represents the overall credit history of a loan applicant.

 Your name, birth date, or address

-Multiple listing of a debt
+Multiple listings of a debt

 Listed an overdue debt for which you are having a dispute with the lender